-- (1) the member dies; - (2) the member resigns by written notice to the charity unless, after the resignation, there would be fewer than two members; - (3) any sum due from the member to the charity is not paid in full within months of it falling due; - (4) member is removed from membership by a resolution of the trustees that it is in the best interests of the charity that his or her membership is terminated.
-A resolution to remove a member from membership may only be passed if: - (a) annual membership or other fees are unpaid for after the due date;
+- (1) the member dies; - (2) the member resigns by written notice to the charity unless, after the resignation, there would be fewer than two members; - (3) any sum due from the member to the charity is not paid in full within $\frac{W_s}{2}$ of it falling due; - (4) the member is removed rom membership by a resolution of the trustees that it is in the best interests of the charity that his or her membership is terminated.
+A resolution to remove a member from membership may only be passed if: - (a) annual membership or other fees are unpaid for0 after the due date; or - (b) by way of expulsion at the end of a disciplinary procedure for breach of any membership condition orforbreachof anydisciplinarycodeof thecharityand - (C) the appropriate steps have been taken according to the charity's or The Trust's procedures.

-- (b) by way of expulsion at the end of a disciplinary procedure for breach of any membership condition or for breach of any disciplinary code of the charity and - (c) the appropriate steps have been taken according to the charity's or The Trust's procedures.
+10. General meetings

-General meetings
+- (I) The charity must hold a general meeting within twelve months of the date of the adoption of this constitution, unless this constitution replaces an earlier constitution in which case sub-clause (2) applies. - (2) An annual general meeting must be held in each subsequent year and not more than fifteen months may elapse between successive annual general meetings.

-- (1) The charity must hold a general meeting within twelve months of the date of the adoption of this constitution, unless this constitution replaces an earlier constitution in which case sub-clause (2) applies. - (2) An annual general meeting must be held in each subsequent year and not more than fifteen months may elapse between successive annual general meetings. - (3) All general meetings other than annual general meetings shall be called special general meetings. - (4) The trustees may call a special general meeting at any time. - (5) The trustees must call a special general meeting if requested to do so in writing by at least ten members or one tenth of the membership, whichever is the greater.
-The request must state the nature of the business that is to be discussed.
-If the trustees fail to hold the meeting within twenty-eight days of the request, the members may proceed to call a special general meeting but in doing so they must comply with the provisions of this constitution.
+(3) Online and hybrid general meetings